dannyvelas/Star-Command/README.md

 <summary><h2>Set Ansible variables</h2></summary>

-- `cp ansible/vars.example.yml /var/homelab.yml`.
+- Copy the example secrets file: `cp ./ansible/example.secrets.yml ./ansible/secrets.yml`.
+- Encrypt it using a password that you'll save in Bitwarden: `ansible-vault encrypt ./ansible/secrets.yml`.
 - Pick a random port: `echo $RANDOM | jq '. + 1024 | . % 65535'`, this will be used in future steps.
 From now on, we will use the special value `1234` to represent this randomly generated port.
-- Save this port into `/var/homelab.yml`.
+- Save this port into `./ansible/secrets.yml`.
-- [Generate a Tailscale auth key](https://login.tailscale.com/admin/settings/keys), save it in Bitwarden and put it in `/var/homelab.yml`.
+- [Generate a Tailscale auth key](https://login.tailscale.com/admin/settings/keys), save it in Bitwarden and put it in `./ansible/secrets.yml` as well.
 - Update `./ansible/inventory.ini` so that the `proxmox` host has IP address `1.2.3.4`.

 </details>